 - Long-distance with consistent ball flight– The Pro V1 is one of the longest and straightest golf balls due to its large casing layer which allows for maximum speed off the clubface producing long tee shots.

 - Low Spin Drives: The Pro V1 is one of the lowest spinning golf balls which can be contributed to the fast core of the golf ball.

 - Penetrating Trajectory: When the golfer compresses the Pro V1 which a solid descending strike, the ball comes out with a penetrating ball flight and a good launch angle with all clubs.

 - Soft Feel: The Pro V1 is great around the greens with its soft feel.
 The ball pops off the clubface with enough backspin to stop on the greens.

-If your game puts a premium on a softer feel over an x-type ball, the Vice Pro Soft (for driver swing speeds at 95mph and below) is more than a match for a Pro V1.
+If your game puts a premium on a softer feel over an x-type ball, the Vice Pro Soft ((for driver swing speeds (How to Swing A Golf Club Faster) at 95mph and below)) is more than a match for a Pro V1.

 Biggest Differences Between Pro V1 and Vice Pro Soft